damax-solutions/api-auth-bundle/Resources/doc/jwt-basic.md

 </service>
 ```

-Payload body is the following:
+New payload body is the following:

 ```json
 {